BernardGreenberg/NXSYS/DocSource/UndoTBD.md

 # Undo TBDs

 Mod status in titlebar (*)
+CMD /Ctrl I to insulate/uninsulate joint; prohibit if cct at end.

 Change wildfire to accumulate list first, iterate it second.
 Dialog to display count.